-Changes in chapter March 2020 KS JMP
+Changes in chapter March 2021 KS JMP

-Finland reported earlier emissions from this category using a rough method based on the concentration of NMVOC in biogas (485 mg/m3, according to Myllyperkiö, 2006), derived from the average results of studies in the US 1998, Germany 1999 and Finland 1990.
+NOTE regarding NMVOC emissions: Finland reported earlier emissions from this category using a rough method based on the concentration of NMVOC in biogas (485 mg/m3, according to Myllyperkiö, 2006), derived from the average results of studies in the US 1998, Germany 1999 and Finland 1990.
 However, as there is no method in the Guidebook and the NECD TERT was not convinced of the validity of this method, the emissions have been removed.
-The earlier reported emissions are presented in Figure 6.4.